How ECLC can help

 - Neighbourhood Disputes

-- Children’s Court (only if a conflict with Victoria Legal Aid)
+- Children’s Court (only if there is a conflict with Victoria Legal Aid)

-For a range of legal and practical reasons, no advice or casework can be offered in the following areas:
+For a range of legal and practical reasons, we do not offer advice or casework in the following areas:

 - Family Law Property